gowhar06/LungDisease_ML-/README.md

 Lung diseases are a significant public health concern, often requiring timely and accurate diagnosis to prevent severe health complications.
 This project leverages machine learning to create an automated system for:
   * 🔍 Detection: Identifying lung abnormalities from medical images.
-  * 📊 Classification: Differentiating between diseases such as pneumonia, tuberculosis, and lung cancer.
+  * 📊 Classification: Differentiating between diseases such as pneumonia and lung cancer.
 The primary goal is to assist healthcare professionals by reducing diagnostic time and improving accuracy, especially in under-resourced areas.

 ## ✨ Features